 RISK: Mounting unemployment and employment furloughs will exponentially increase the volume of loan defaults.
 Expiring unemployment benefits will only exasperate the problem.
 Temporary restriction of collection efforts will further complicate the situation by requiring financial institutions to create, apply and document their mortgage forbearance communications, and thoroughly document all steps and to record the “what, when, and for how long” of their actions, as to why a bank or credit union is not collecting on a loan.

-SOLUTION: CARM-Pro™ Collection and Recovery Manager – Professional by IBS is powerful technology that allows for many compliance steps to be configured as an automated workflow.
+SOLUTION: CARM-Pro™ Collection and Recovery Manager – Professional by Intelligent Banking Solutions is powerful technology that allows for many compliance steps to be configured as an automated workflow.
 This workflow streamlines and documents most collection actions and next-steps, and reliably reduces the risk of noncompliance.
 CARM-Pro™ can remove past due loans in forbearance from active collector queues, thus avoiding collector action on these accounts until the forbearance expiration dates.

 RISK: The anticipated increase in consumer financial cybercrime will further necessitate complete, full documentation of all banking processes.
 In many cases, bank and credit union collection department specialists have been tasked with helping process hundreds of Paycheck Protection Plan (PPP) loan applications.
 COVID-19 drove the trend of virtual staff, thus fewer people were in the credit department to process applications, introducing the potential for errors such as missed steps in collection documentation.